AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 # Indexes invalidated and 'indexer_reindex_all_invalid' run constantly

-This article provides a workaround for the issue when your site has performance issues caused by constant reindexing.
-This is caused by the [!DNL cron] job `indexer_reindex_all_invalid` continously running and caches are cleaned on reindex.
+This article provides a possible workaround for the issue when your site has performance issues caused by constant reindexing.
+This is caused by the [!DNL cron] job `indexer_reindex_all_invalid` continuously running and caches are cleaned on reindex.

 ## Affected products and versions